Criminal Defense

 - The right to cross-examine witnesses

-Ultimately, the decision to treat an underage person as a grown-up in a criminal case is based on the specific circumstances and the goal of achieving a successful outcome regarding justice and accountability.
+Ultimately, the decision to treat an underage person as an adult in a criminal case is based on the specific circumstances and the goal of achieving a successful outcome regarding justice and accountability.

-Hire A Criminal Defense Lawyer To Safeguard Your Legal Rights
+Hire A Criminal Defense Lawyer to Protect Your Rights